uhmgreyhats/meeting-agendas/8-29-16/agenda.md

 * Pizza eating contest
 * Transfering slack and rio username panel to new president
 * Unified logo across accounts (slack, fb, and github)
+* Talking with Adam
+   * seperate team based on skill level
+   * survery club to see where we need to focus on, and every knows
+   * game theory - 8 is the golden number
+   * 12SEP meeting should be 101 for hacking, linux terminal, bash, tools, how to compete